-2.4.
-Seawater
+2.4 Seawater

-The quality of seawater depends, to a great extent, on the equilibrium in the concentration of compounds like nitrite, nitrate, ammonium and phosphate, which are denominated as nutrients, and salinity.
+The quality of seawater depends in to a great extent on the equilibrium in the concentration of compounds as nitrite, nitrate, ammonium and phosphate, which are denominated as nutrients, and salinity.
 An excess in the concentration of nutrients could lead to a detrimental state for the marine fauna and flora.
-In addition, physicochemical parameters such as pH, temperature, and conductivity among others are of importance to monitor water quality and to prevent deterioration, which may be lethal for marine ecosystems.
-Microfluidic devices may be integrated with industrial processes such as desalination plants.
-In this regard, integrated microfluidic sensors that measure temperature, conductivity, and salinity from harvested water from a pilot-scale desalination plant over a short period have been developed [63]. pH has been measured in a LOC by colorimetric assays coupled to a robust optical set-up and short-term deployed in European waters with high accuracy (0.001 pH, n = 20) and precision (0.004 pH) [23].
-Others, worked on pH colorimetric assays based on meta-cresol purple as indicator dye, featuring high resolution (0.002 pH units for the 7.500-8.200 range), and linearity (R^2 of 0.9994) but lacking fully autonomous performance [72].
-The work presented by Yûcel et al. [95] evidenced a clear example of an integrated deployable microfluidic device submerged in the deep ocean and set in seafloors for two days.
+In addition, physicochemical parameters such as pH, temperature and conductivity among others are of importance to monitor water quality and to prevent deterioration, which may be lethal for marine ecosystems.
+Microfluidic devices are very interesting when integrated on industrial processes such as desalination plants.
+On this regards, integrated microfluidic sensors that measure temperature, conductivity, and salinity from harvested water from a pilot-scale desalination plant over a short period have been developed [63]. pH has been measured in LOC by colorimetric assays coupled to a robust optical set-up and short-term deployed in European waters with high accuracy (0.001 pH, n = 20) and precision (0.004 pH) [23].
+Others, have worked on pH colorimetric assays based on meta-cresol purple as indicator dye, featuring high resolution (0.002 pH units for the 7.500-8.200 range), and linearity (R2 of 0.9994) but lacking of fully autonomous performance [72].
+The work presented by Yûcel et al. [95] evidences a clear example of integrated deployable microfluidic device that was submerged in the deep ocean and set in seafloors for two days.

-During the development of LOC devices, fluid flow analysis, highly integrated systems with fast analysis capabilities became a trend.
-It is difficult to find examples of integrated sensors that can continuously monitor, for long periods, with high accuracy, low consumption and strong anti-interference ability seawater sources [70].
-Therefore, microfluidics capable of performing long-term autonomous sampling for seawater environmental monitoring have not been widely reported yet.
-Nevertheless, several examples of on-site water analyzers for cadmium [64], nitrite [65,66], phosphorous [22,71] and mercury [67,68] determination were published.
+During the development of Lab on Chip devices, fluid flow analysis systems, highly integrated and with fast analysis capabilities have become a trend.
+It is difficult to find examples of integrated sensors that are able to continuously monitor, for long period of time, with high accuracy, low water consumption and strong anti-interference ability [70].
+Therefore, microfluidics capable to perform long-term autonomous sampling for seawater environmental monitoring have not been widely reported yet.
+Nevertheless, several examples of on-site water analyzers for heavy metals, cadmium, determination [64], nitrite [65,66], phosphorous [22,71] and mercury [67,68] were published.

-Autonomous systems for the determination of phosphorous in seawater, based on the valadomolybdate method, were published [22,71].
-We would like to highlight the work done by Gran et al. where not only the long-term deployment of a phosphate LOC analyzer was demonstrated, but also the proximity in terms of accuracy and precision to reference standard methodologies [71], Fig. 2D.
+Autonomous systems for the determination of phosphorous in seawater based on the valadomolybdate method have been published [22,71].
+We will like to highlight specially the work done by Gran et al. where not only the long-term deployment of a phosphate LOC analyzer is demonstrated, but also the close proximity in terms of accuracy and precision to reference standard methodologies [71], Figure 2D.

-Despite the huge efforts made in the development of autonomous microfluidic devices for seawater applications, no examples of real implementations have reached the market yet.
-Deployable devices should appear in the coming years to reduce the gap between laboratory experimentation and product commercialization, through device validation in real scenarios.
+Despite the huge efforts made in the development of autonomous microfluidic devices for seawater applications, no examples of real implementations have reached the market.
+Deployable devices should appear in the coming years to reduce the gap between laboratory experimentation and product commercialization, though device validation in real scenarios.

 In particular, is interesting to mention the use of centrifugal microfluidics for seawater analysis.
 The simultaneous determination of nitrate, nitrite, ammonium, orthophosphate, and silicate in coastal seawater samples, collected from Chunsu Bay, South Korea, was presented [69].
-The device integrated all processes (sample filtering, metering, mixing, reaction, colorimetric detection) and liquid flow was controlled by laser irradiation on ferrowax-based microvalves.
-This device could be potentially used on site if an autonomous CCD platform similar to Ref.
-[24] would be adapted.
-Despite centrifugal microfluidics gaining attention in biomedical applications, companies fail to commercialize these products in the environmental sector due to the elevated cost of both, the disposable device and the platform.
+The device integrated all processes (sample filtering, metering, mixing, reaction, colorimetric detection) and liquid flow was controlled by laser irradiation on ferro-wax based microvalves.
+This device could be potentially used on site if an autonomous CCD platform similar to [24] would be adapted.
+Despite of centrifugal microfluidics are gaining attention for biomedical applications, companies fail on the commercialization of these products in the environmental sector due to the elevated cost of both, the disposable device and the platform.